 Completing the Census Is Easy.
 The Questions Are Simple.

-In mid-March 2020, the Census Bureau will mail postcards to most households with instructions on how to participate online.
-The census can also be completed via phone or mail.
-You will be asked seven simple questions, such as age, sex and the number of people living in your home, including children.
+Invitations to respond to the 2020 Census will be delivered between March 12 - 20.
+Once you receive that invitation, you can respond by phone, mail or online.
+When responding to the census, you will be asked nine simple questions, such as age, sex and the number of people living in your home, including children.
 It should only take about 10 minutes to complete.
 Answers are kept strictly confidential and are used for statistical purposes only.

 It's Your Civic Duty